Manu Sanan

 Highlights

-India — Tariff Treatment on certain goods in the ICT Sector: Acted (co-led) for India in parallel WTO panel proceedings instituted by Japan, the EU, and Taiwan relating to tariff measures on certain ICT products.
+India — Tariff Treatment on certain goods in the ICT Sector: Acted for India in parallel WTO panel proceedings instituted by Japan, the EU, and Taiwan relating to tariff measures on certain ICT products.

 Publications